Permission overview¶

 checks the content/edit

-permission for the provided content item at the provided Location.
+permission for the provided content item at the provided location.

 Blocking access to controller action¶